Jergar92/Zork/README.md

  - You can open/close the door of the Home base.
  - You can look the path of any direction.
  - You can move around the map.
- - You can ask for help and get a basic guide for the game commands.
+ - You can type for help you get a basic guide for the game commands(same as "How to play?" section).
  - You can quit the game.

-More info about the game https://github.com/Jergar92/Zork/wiki
+How to play?

+-You can move using the comand Go North G North, North or N\n");
+-You can look using the command Look North, Look N or L N.\n");
+-You can open using the command Open North, Open N or O N.\n");
+-You can quit the program using the command Quit or Q.\n");